dimi309/small3d/README.md

 would like to make games using a basic set of libraries (glfw, glm, png, zlib, ogg, vorbis, portaudio, freetype, bzip) and relying on C++ to do the rest.
-It helps you by providing you with cross-platform rendering functionality based on glfw and Vulkan (many thanks to the [Vulkan Tutorial](https://vulkan -tutorial.com/) and Sascha Willems' excellent [Vulkan examples and demos] (https://github.com/SaschaWillems/Vulkan)).
+It helps you by providing you with cross-platform rendering functionality based on Vulkan (many thanks to the [Vulkan Tutorial](https://vulkan -tutorial.com/) and Sascha Willems' excellent [Vulkan examples and demos] (https://github.com/SaschaWillems/Vulkan)).
 You can also find the OpenGL edition of the framework online.